Hunstanton: History

 Hunstanton is a 19th-century resort town, initially known as New Hunstanton to distinguish it from the adjacent village of that name.
 The new town soon exceeded the village in scale and population.

-The original settlement, now Old Hunstanton, probably gained its name from the River Hun, which runs to the coast just to the east.
-It has also been argued that the name originated from "Honeystone", referring to the local red carr stone.
-The river begins in the grounds of Old Hunstanton Park, which surrounds the moated Hunstanton Hall, the ancestral home of the Le Strange family.
-Old Hunstanton village is of prehistoric origin and lies near to the head of Peddars Way.
-In 1970, evidence of Neolithic settlement was found.
-The quiet character of the village remains distinct from its busy sibling and complements it with clifftop walks past a redundant lighthouse and the ruins of St Edmund's Chapel, built in 1272.

 In 1846, Henry L'Estrange Styleman Le Strange (1815–1862), decided to develop the area south of Old Hunstanton as a bathing resort.
 He brought a group of like-minded investors into building a railway line from King's Lynn.
 In 1861, Le Strange, as principal landowner, became a director of the railway company.
 By 1862 the line had been built.
 Le Strange died that year at the age of 47, leaving his son Hamon to reap the rewards of his efforts.
 The Lynn and Hunstanton Railway became one of the most consistently profitable in the country.